-To find the best stand mixers of 2019, we considered dozens of models, purchasing 11 for hands-on testing.
-After many hours of research we narrowed the field to the most compelling models covering several styles and sizes.
-After purchasing the shortlisted mixers, we put them through a punishing battery of tests that simulate how they will be expected to perform in an active kitchen.
-Some models proved to excel at whipping.
-Others showed their mettle as high-capacity workhouses capable of kneading heavy doughs.
-A few didn't improve much on hand mixing.
-However, an increase in price correlates with an increase in performance.
+To find the best stand mixers of 2020, we researched dozens of models, settling on the most promising 11 models for hands-on testing.
+Through many hours of research we narrowed the field to the most compelling models covering a wide range of styles and sizes.
+With our shortlisted mixers in-house we put them through a punishing battery of tests that simulate how they will be expected to perform in an active kitchen.
+Some models showed their mettle as high-capacity workhouses while a few didn't improve much on hand mixing.
+However, with few exceptions, an increase in price correlates with an increase in performance.

 $349.99 at Amazon

 |Pros||Powerful motor, simplistic design, large capacity bowl, planetary mixing||Powerful motor, simplistic design, sturdy platform||Powerful, affordable, easy to use||Compact, ample power, good kneading action||Large open-top bowl, light weight, powerful|

 |Cons||Bulky, heavy, expensive||Tilt-head impeeds bowl access, Medicore whipping action||Poor whipping action, requires bowl scraping||Limited volume, so-so whipping action||Limited speed settings, lots of plastic parts, secondary motor|

 |Bottom Line||A powerful, effective, easy-to-use, do-it-all stand mixer that looks sharp, too||A versatile stand mixer that will exceed most cook’s requirements at a manageable price||A stand mixer that will meet most people’s needs and budget||This standing mixer is a miniature of the classic KitchenAid tilt-head design, but the decrease in size comes at an increase in cost||A unique mixer that offers features for a wide range of culinary applications|

 |Ease Of Use (30%)|